Fitbert/Progressive-Web-Applications/readme.md

 ## Usage Information

 This application is designed for intuitive usage.
-Simply visit the live URL ([text](https://jate-me.onrender.com)) and begin adding notes immediately!
+Simply visit the live URL ([JATE APP](https://jate-me.onrender.com)) and begin adding notes immediately!
 Users will notice an install button in the navigation bar, enabling them to download the application for offline use.
 Note-saving occurs automatically through the IndexedDB; the sole requirement is for the user to click outside the active window.
 This ensures that notes are persisted, whether the application is used online or offline.

 ## Test Instructions